 Did you know rhubarb is actually a vegetable?
 For those unfamiliar it looks like a brightly blushing cousin of celery in ribbed stalks.
 Rhubarb’s distinct tangy flavor pairs well with sweet flavors making it a main star of desserts over savory dishes; Strawberry Rhubarb Pie probably being the most familiar.

 Rhubarb has a shorter season in the United States, usually showing up in stores in the spring with the prime season being April through June.
 Gobble it up while you can!

 There are many delicious recipes in which to use it (I’ll list more below) but it won’t be around too long.

 How to make Rhubarb Fool – Step by Step:

-The tangy rhubarb is cut into slices and combined with sugar in a medium saucepan, covered.
 No water is required because the cooking process releases the water in the rhubarb.